Mutjake/mutjake.github.io/fundamentals_of_accounting.md

 - Two types of prudence:
   * balance sheet conservatism
    - unconditional conservatism
-   - If money is expended, it's not counted as an asset until one is discovered: if something tanglible is purchased, it is counted as an asset BUT spending money on e.g. R&D is not an asset until something tangible is produced (e.g. patent, a sellable product)
+   - If money is expended, it's not counted as an asset until one is discovered: if something tanglible is purchased, it is counted as an asset BUT spending money on e.g. R&D is not an asset until something concrete is produced (e.g. patent, a sellable product)
   * income statement conservatism
    - Aka. conditional conservatism
    - Assets in books need to be proactively depreciated on bad news (let's say a factory machine is forecasted to only last 5 years instead of 10), in the opposite case the depreciation period is elongated (the advantage of this arrives slower)